 General vacancies information

-I generally have funding available for people wanting to undertake innovative projects in massively parallel comptuer architectres.
+I often have funding available for people wanting to undertake innovative projects areas like secure computer architecture and massively parallel computing, etc. (see my recent publications to gauge research research areas).
 Work in the group involves a great deal of prototyping on FPGAs exploiting the latest design techniques, e.g. the use of the Bluespec SystemVerilog language.

-A strong background in computer science or electrical engineering is essential together with some experience of hardware design for FPGAs.
-Full funding (maintenance and fees) is available for three years for applicants from the EU.
+A strong background in computer science is essential together with some experience of hardware design for FPGAs.
+Those with electrical engineering as their first degree may need to gain some further computer science experience, e.g. by undertaking our Masters in Advanced Computer Science.
+Full funding (maintenance and fees) is available for three years for applicants from the EU and sometimes from overseas.

-Informal enquiries may be made to Dr Simon Moore, Computer Laboratory, University of Cambridge (email simon.moore at the domain cl.cam.ac.uk).
-Please contact Dr Moore as soon as possible if you are interested.
+Informal enquiries may be made to Professor Simon Moore, Computer Laboratory, University of Cambridge (email simon.moore at the domain cl.cam.ac.uk).

 General information about applying for a Ph.D. place